nicolas314/2cca/README.md

 - O  will always be included and defaults to "Home"
 - C  will always be included and defaults to "ZZ", an invalid 2-letter country identifier that does not invalidate the certificate.
-- CN will always be included and defaults to "root", "server", or "client".
+- CN will always be included and defaults to "root", "sub", "server", or "client".
   For a VPN server you might want to provide something like CN=vpn.example.com
-- L, ST, and email are all optional
+- L, ST, and email are all optional. email can only be specified for client or server certificates and will be added as a SubjectAltName.
 - a single OU will be added as "Root", "Server", or "Client"

-You need to create a root first, which will be saved in the current directory as ca.crt and ca.key.
+Create a root first, saved in the current directory as crt/key files.
 Do not lose the CA key!

-You can create subordinate CAs if you want.
+Optionally, create subordinate CAs.
 Use '2cca sub' to do so, and indicate who is the signing CA by name using ca=NAME.

-You can then create server and client identities as you need.
+Create server and client identities.
 Identities are saved according to the name you provided, as:
 - name.crt
 - name.key
 - name.p12 for clients.
 This is useful for some Android OpenVPN clients.

-If you only have a root, it is always the signing CA. If you change the root name or want to use another sub-CA for signature, use ca=NAME.
+The default signing CA is 'root'.
+If you change the root name or want to use another CA for signature, use ca=NAME, where NAME is the CN for the CA you want to use.
+Example:

+    2cca sub ca=root CN=ClientCA    # Generate a subCA for clients
+    2cca client ca=ClientCA         # Generate a client with this subCA

 Primitive CRL management is also offered. 'crl' displays the contents of 'ca.crl' in the current directory, and 'revoke NAME' allows revocation of a single certificate by name.

+You can also generate Diffie-Hellmann parameters.
+This is useful for OpenVPN setups.

 Examples
 --------

 Create a root called RootCA and a subordinate signed by RootCA:

-    2cca root O=ACME C=UK L=Cambridge CN=RootCA email=root@acme
+    2cca root O=ACME C=UK L=Cambridge CN=RootCA
-    2cca sub C=UK CN=SubCA email=root@acme ca=RootCA
+    2cca sub C=UK CN=SubCA ca=RootCA

 Create a server identity and sign it with SubCA::